braineering/moviedoop/README.md

 ## Usage
 Start the environment:

     $moviedoop_home> bash start-env.sh

-If you want to reformat HDFS and setup the Hive metastore for the first time, you need to run:
+If it is the first environment setup, you need to run:

     $moviedoop_home> bash start-env.sh format

-WARNING: notice that this last command will format your HDFS.
+WARNING: notice that the last command will format your HDFS and Hive metastore.

-Submit the job:
+The general job submission is as follows:

     $hadoop_home> bin/hadoop jar <MOVIEDOOP-JAR> <PROGRAM> [HADOOP_OPTS] [PROGRAM_OPTS] <ARGS>

 where
 * *[MOVIEDOOP-JAR]* is the local absolute path to the Mooviedoop's JAR,
 * *[PROGRAM]* is the name of the map/reduce program to execute,
 * *[HADOOP_OPTS]* are optional Hadoop options specified as `-Dopt=val`,
 * *[PROGRAM_OPTS]* are optional program options specified as `-D opt=val`,